See You All in Hell

 See You All In Hell is the sixth extended play by the post-hardcore band Funeral for a Friend.
 It was released on 7 November 2011 by Distiller Records in the United Kingdom.
 The first track, "High Castles", was released as a digital single on 13 October 2011.
 By 15 November 2011, the album had received mixed to positive reception with Kerrang! giving the album a "Good" three out of five rating.

 Release and promotion

-The band's opinion on the release of the extended play was, “We wanted to release something special as an add-on to Welcome Home Armageddon."
-The release is considered a "tie in" with the release of Welcome Home Armageddon on vinyl.
+The release was timed as a tie-in for the release of Welcome Home Armageddon, which was being released on vinyl.
 The EP was announced on 28 September 2011, Funeral for a Friend saying that it would have only one brand new track while the remainder of the tracks were acoustic renditions, live session recordings and remixes of tracks from Welcome Home Armageddon as well as a coverversion of the hardcore punk band Strife.
 The release of the EP was accompanied by a UK tour by the band in October 2011 as well as a digital single of "High Castles" on 13 October 2011.